 Revisit interview-prep best practices: Conduct a mock review with a friend, get a solid night of sleep and be ready to present the best version of yourself, Cooper says.
 “You want to make a good presentation and, just like an interview, you want to make a good impression,” he says.

 That includes paying close attention to your wardrobe.
 What to wear depends on your company culture, of course, but consider keeping your jeans and sneakers in your closet and breaking out a suit or nice separates.
 A pulled-together outfit conveys you’re a professional who takes company practices seriously.

 Talk Yourself Up

 Not a fan of the spotlight?
 Get comfy with it, because the focus is supposed to be on you, says Dennis Theodorou, vice president of global executive recruiting firm JMJ Phillip.
-By outlining specific examples of how you’ve helped boost the company’s bottom line, you ensure that your manager will leave the meeting certain of your value.
+By outlining specific examples of how you’ve helped boost the company’s bottom line, your manager will leave the meeting certain of your value.

 Prep Yourself for Criticism